Facts About Shampoo Everybody Should Know

 2. Sizing Fragrance Give Top Quality

-Shampoo companies design synthetic fragrances to attract customers that buy their shampoos.
+Shampoo companies design synthetic fragrances to attract customers.
 In essence, these scents just dump their artificial properties onto your hair with no benefit.

-Maple Holistic’s shampoos have zero synthetic fragrances added, therefore providing an undiluted aroma from its natural ingredients.
+Maple Holistics’ shampoos have zero synthetic fragrances added, therefore providing an undiluted aroma from their natural ingredients.
 Every shampoo is infused with natural ingredients which not only work to benefit your hair but also provide a pleasant aroma.
 No chemicals or synthetic “enhancements” added.

-Each hair type requires specific active ingredients that allow those locks to flow that their best.
-Commercial dandruff shampoos claim to work on a universal hair type, but this assertion is simple not possible.
-In fact, some of the various actives for different hair types work against each other.
+Each hair type requires specific active ingredients to allow locks to flow at their best.
+Commercial dandruff shampoos claim to work on a universal hair type.
+However, this assertion is simply not possible.
+In fact, some of the various active ingredients for different hair types work against each other.
 As a result, an educated consumer can see through a shampoo claiming to provide full benefits for a general clientele.

 4. Shampooing Too Much Makes Your Hair Fall Out

 Scrub-a-dub…What is that?
 A clump of hair gathers in the shower drain.
 The more you shampoo, the more your hair seems to fall out.
 Are you balding from too much shampoo?
 Definitely not.

 First of all, you naturally lose up to 100 hairs each day.
 Shampooing is another factor that helps this natural process along.
 The hairs that clump up the drain are dead hairs that have already freed themselves from their bases.
 The scrubbing motion of your cleansing routine consequently removes these excess, dead hairs from the area.

 In fact, shampooing causes even more growth.
 Scalp stimulation paves the way for an ideal environment for growth and maturation of healthy hair.
 Check out our de-grease powerhouse for the best way to cleanse your hair and scalp of excess oil while stimulating the cells to prod along more growth!